n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 > format?
 Want to convert it to an
 > [APK file](https://github.com/HackJJ/apk-sherlock/blob/main/aab2apk.md)?

+This hint discusses that data might be encrypted in the file.
+But, provides a resources that discusses the string resources found in Android apps.
+This might be helpful down the road for sure.

 > Mobile Analysis Hard - Encryption and Obfuscation
 >
 > From: Eve Snowshoes